Quantum Liouville Cosmology

 With conformal boundary conditions, the physical Hilbert space, and the wavefunction, factorizes into the matter CFT and Liouville sectors.
 We will focus on the Liouville sector but first comment on the integral in \eqref{eq:wfu}.
 Choosing a flat fiducial background of radius $\tilde{L}$ and using a complex coordinate with $\abs{z} \leq 1$, we have

 Hence, the integral in \eqref{eq:wfu} is proportional to

 which diverges due to the contribution close to the boundary.
-However, there are zero modes in the ghost sector associated to the conformal group of the background, $\operatorname{Conf}(D) = \mathrm{PSL}(2,\mathbb{R})$, the volume of which should, therefore, be divided by.
-As we will see in §\ref{sec:conf}, the two noncompact directions of $\mathrm{PSL}(2,\mathbb{R})$ also span $\mathbb{H}^2$, so the divergencies cancel.
+However, there are zero modes in the ghost sector associated with the conformal group of the background, $\operatorname{Conf}(D) = \mathrm{PSL}(2,\mathbb{R})$, the volume of which should, therefore, be divided out.
+As we recall in §\ref{sec:conf}, the two noncompact directions of $\mathrm{PSL}(2,\mathbb{R})$ also span $\mathbb{H}^2$, so the divergences cancel.
 Any remaining finite factor that can arise from differently normalized measures depends only on $\tilde{L}$ and the UV scale needed to define ultralocal path integral measures.
 This dependence is captured by the $\tilde{L}^2$ from $\tvol$ and the conformal anomaly of the ghost sector.
 We will not be concerned with the remaining finite normalization.

 The wavefunction of the full theory takes the form

 where we recall that $\alpha$ should be chosen as to satisfy \eqref{eq:Delta_consistency}.
 Going forward, we focus on the Liouville sector and the associated wavefunction $\ket{\Psi_\alpha}$.
 If we fix the physical length of the boundary,